From Local Pseudorandom Generators to Hardness of Learning: Introduction

 \cite{LinialMaNi93} gave a quasi-polynomial ($O(n^{\polylog(n)})$) upper bound for learning constant-depth Boolean circuits ($\textsf{AC}^0$) on the uniform distribution.
 Their result was later improved to a slightly better quasi-polynomial bound \citep{boppana1997average,haastad2001slight}.
-Learning $\textsf{AC}^0$ in quasi-polynomial time under other restricted distributions was studies in, e.g., \cite{furst1991improved,blais2010polynomial}.
-The only known hardness result for distribution-specific improper learning of Boolean circuits is due to \cite{Kharitonov93}.
-He showed, under a relatively strong assumption on the complexity of factoring random Blum integers, that learning depth-$d$ circuits on the uniform distribution, where $d$ is an unspecified sufficiently large constant, is hard.
-We show distribution-specific hardness of improperly learning Boolean circuits of depth-$2$ (namely, DNFs) and depth-$3$.
+Learning $\textsf{AC}^0$ in quasi-polynomial time under other restricted distributions was studied in, e.g., \cite{furst1991improved,blais2010polynomial}.
+In \cite{Kharitonov93} it is shown, under a relatively strong assumption on the complexity of factoring random Blum integers, that learning depth-$d$ circuits on the uniform distribution is hard, where $d$ is an unspecified sufficiently large constant. \cite{applebaum2016fast} showed, under an assumption on a specific candidate for Goldreich's PRG (based on the $\xormaj$ predicate), that learning depth-$3$ Boolean circuits under the uniform distribution is hard.
+We prove distribution-specific hardness of improperly learning Boolean circuits of depth-$2$ (namely, DNFs) and depth-$3$.
 For DNF formulas with $n^\epsilon$ terms, we show hardness of learning on a distribution where each component is drawn i.i.d. from a Bernoulli distribution (which is not uniform).
-For depth-$3$ Boolean circuits, we show hardness of weak learning on the uniform distribution.
+For depth-$3$ Boolean circuits, we show hardness of weak learning on the uniform distribution (recall that we only assume here the existence of \emph{some} local PRG, rather than a specific candidate).

 \paragraph{Intersections of halfspaces.} Learning intersections of halfspaces is also a fundamental problem in learning theory. \cite{KlivansSh06} showed, assuming the hardness of the shortest vector problem, that improper learning of intersections of $n^\epsilon$ halfspaces for a constant $\epsilon>0$, is hard.
 The hardness result from \cite{daniely2016complexity} for learning DNF formulas with $\omega(\log(n))$ terms, implies hardness of learning intersections of $\omega(\log(n))$ halfspaces, since every DNF formula with $q(n)$ terms can be realized by the complement of an intersection of $q(n)$ halfspaces.
 Our result on hardness of learning DNF formulas with $\omega(1)$ terms implies hardness of learning intersections of $\omega(1)$ halfspaces, and thus improves the bound from \cite{daniely2016complexity}.
 Learning intersections of halfspaces under some restricted distributions has been studied in, e.g., \cite{baum1990polynomial,blum1997learning,vempala1997random,klivans2004learning,klivans2009baum}.
 Our distribution-specific hardness result for DNFs implies a first distribution-specific hardness result for improperly learning intersections of $n^\epsilon$ halfspaces.